woodpecker-ci/woodpecker/docs/docs/20-usage/40-secrets.md

 ## Adding Secrets

-Secrets are added to the Woodpecker secret store on the UI or with the CLI.
+Secrets are added to the Woodpecker in the UI or with the CLI.

 ## Alternate Names